nixpulvis/nixpulvis.github.io/_posts/2018-02-18-racket-contracts-with-blame.md

 3. In general, a contract system is a system of predicate checks with smart errors.

+*I strongly recommend following along with these examples either in DrRacket, or the `racket` REPL.*

 In learning to program Racket you may not write a single contract, but you will definetly use them.
 This is because most of the functions (and data) you'll build with have contracts, and when something goes wrong it's the contracts